YoBii/LethalMoonUnlocks/README.md

 This is always in reference to a *matching moon*.
 For [**Travel Discoveries**](#optional-travel-discoveries), that is the moon you've routed to, and for [**New Day Discoveries**](#optional-new-day-discoveries), it's the moon you're currently at.

-Moon group matching can be disabled individually for each of these mechanics.
+Moon group matching can be enabled or disabled individually for each of these mechanics.

+Additionally, when no moons can be matched, you can set that particular discovery mechanic to fall back to choosing from all moons or not.

 There are multiple group matching methods available.

-### Price, PriceRange, PriceRangeUpper
+### Price
-All of these methods use the moon's original prices to match them into groups.
+Match moons based on their price using the following methods:

 - **Price**: Matches all moons that share the exact same price.
 - **PriceRange**: Matches all moons within a configurable ± price range.
 - **PriceRangeUpper**: Same as PriceRange but only considers equally or more expensive moons.

+By default any price reductions (unlocks, discounts or sales) are ignored.
+This can be disabled.

 ### Tag
-Selects a random LLL content tag and matches all other moons sharing that tag.
+Picks a random LLL content tag and matches all other moons sharing that tag.

 ### Custom
 Custom allows you to define fully custom groups.
 A group is defined by name and a list of members (moons).

 A moon will always match with all members of the same group.
 If a moon is a member of multiple groups, a random group will be selected for matching.
-When all members of every group are already discovered, a random moon will be chosen instead.

 The group name will be displayed in various locations in-game, e.g., *Autopilot discovered new moons during travel to Zeekers Galaxy*.
 </details>